Profitbase/Episode-Docs/articles/flow/actions/csv/bad-data.md

 # Bad data

 When importing data from a CSV format, you often get bad data in form of badly formatted values, missing fields, or simply unexpected values.
-In a large data set, bad values may constitute a small amount of data, making them hard to track down.
-By enabling **Error handling** behaviors in the [Data import options](configuration-properties/data-import-options.md), you can record the bad data encountered during a CSV import and investigate which rows and fields prevent a successful import.
+In a large data set, bad data is often hard to track down.
+By enabling **Error handling** behaviors in the [Data import options](configuration-properties/data-import-options.md), you can record the bad data encountered during a CSV import and investigate which rows and fields are causing the import to fail.

-Bad data is stored in the **BadData** property of the action, and can be read as an `IEnumerable<BadDataRecord>` or as an IDataReader.
+Bad data is stored in the **BadData** property of the action, and can be read as an `IEnumerable<BadDataRecord>` or as an `IDataReader`.
 This makes it easy to dump the information to a database table or a file for debugging purposes.

 The BadDataRecord object has the following properties: